bytewizer/microserver/README.md

 }
 ```

-## Branches

-**master** - This is the branch containing the latest release - no contributions should be made directly to this branch.
+**main** :: This is the branch containing the latest release build.
+No contributions should be made directly to this branch.
+The development branch will periodically be merged to the master branch, and be released to [NuGet Gallery](https://www.nuget.org).

-**develop** - This is the development branch to which contributions should be proposed by contributors as pull requests.
-This development branch will periodically be merged to the master branch, and be released to [NuGet Gallery](https://www.nuget.org).
+**develop** :: This is the development branch to which contributions should be proposed by contributors as pull requests.
+Development build packages are available as attached artifacts on successful [Build](https://github.com/microcompiler/microserver/actions/workflows/actions.yml) workflows.

 ## Microsoft .NET Micro Framework (NETMF)